Kiteretsu77/FAST_Anime_VSR/README.md

 # Run:
-1. download cunet weight and name it as "cunet_weight.pth" and put it under the folder "weights/"
+1. download cunet weight (https://github.com/bilibili/ailab/blob/main/Real-CUGAN/Changelog_CN.md) and name it as "cunet_weight.pth" and put it under the folder "weights/" (you will need to first make the directory "weights")
 2. generate weights first by edit your desired Low Resolution input size (lr_h, lr_width) in weight_generation/weight_generator.py in main()
 3. run "python weight_generation/weight_generator.py" (Currently no argument is needed)
 4. edit config.py, especially: process_num, full_model_num, nt  (try to set them based on your gpu power)